Paramount Fine Foods Centre: 2015 Pan and Parapan American Games

 During the 2015 Pan American Games, it hosted the four combative sports of judo, karate, taekwondo and wrestling.
 During that time the centre was temporarily renamed the Mississauga Sports Centre due to naming rights.
 The venue also hosted the parapan sports of goalball, powerlifting and it also featured the debut of wheelchair rugby.

 Other events

 It was the venue for the inaugural 2002 Heritage Cup, an international indoor lacrosse tournament.
 The North American Roller Hockey Championships finals were held at Hershey Centre in July 2006, 2009 and 2013.
 The centre hosted the 2009 World Cup of Curling.
 A funeral for Peel Regional Police officer James Ochakovsky took place at the arena on March 9, 2010.
 It has also hosted the FIRST Robotics Competition, an international high school robotics competition.
 On September 22, 2000, it was the site of the only ECW show in Canada before the promotion's demise in 2001.
-On February 14, 2023, the venue will host a state funeral for former Mississauga mayor Hazel McCallion.
+On February 14, 2023, the venue hosted the state funeral for former Mississauga mayor Hazel McCallion.
+For the 2025 NLL season, the Toronto Rock returned to the Greater Toronto Area to play their home games at the Paramount Fine Foods Centre while their home arena FirstOntario Centre in Hamilton, Ontario undergoes renovations.
+In February 2026, the centre will host the 2026 Scotties Tournament of Hearts, the Canadian national women's curling championship.